 “For us as parents, it’s also a week that we miss our kids, but it also gives us time to rejuvenate, so we can have more fight in us for the challenges that lay ahead,” says Gina.
 “As much as Cassidy needs the week, so do we.”

 "These camps need to go on.
 These camps for our children are life changing,” adds Gina.
 “It teaches them kindness, compassion, support of one another and not to be afraid.
 To be able to go out in the world and be themselves.
 Nobody places any expectations on them and they just shine.
 It’s those experiences that come home and shape them, giving them the tools to help them with their day to day life challenges.”

-Grab your paddles and join the Victoria Canoe and Kayak Club for the 40th Annual 'Pandemic' Paddle For The Kids!
+Grab your paddles and join the Victoria Canoe and Kayak Club for the 41st Annual Paddle For The Kids!
 This event is a unique fundraiser benefitting children and adults with disabilities who attend Easter Seals Summer Camp at Shawnigan Lake.

-This year, due to the COVID-19 pandemic, Paddle For The Kids has gone virtual!
-Paddlers will be tracking their individual paddling, kayaking, canoeing, hiking, running, walking and other types of fitness they choose, all while fundraising for children and adults with disabilities.
+This year, Paddle For The Kids will be virtual and in-person!
+Paddlers will have their choice of paddling in-person, or tracking their individual paddling, kayaking, canoeing, hiking, running, walking and other types of fitness they choose, all while fundraising for children and adults with disabilities.

 REGISTER NOW to fundraise and you'll get your own page to spread the word and fundraise for Easter Seals.

 For 41 years, members of the Victoria Canoe and Kayak Club have paddled for 10 long and arduous hours taking a 75km journey from Brentwood Bay to their clubhouse on the Gorge.
 Their first crossing was done in 1982, in one 25-foot voyageur canoe with two crews of six paddlers.
 One crew would paddle to Port Angeles, while the other paddled back.